aws/aws-parallelcluster/docs/source/getting_started.rst

 ::

-	C:\> easy_install cfncluster
+	C:\> easy_install CfnCluster

 Upgrading
 ---------

-To upgrade an older version of cfncluster, you can use either of the following commands, depening on how it was originally installed:
+To upgrade an older version of CfnCluster, you can use either of the following commands, depening on how it was originally installed:

 ::